The NLP Meta Model describes the process people use to experience reality: Deletion, distortion & generalization.

 - Misunderstanding is created when the deletions are not filled in the way the communicator intended.

-To acquire a better understanding, ask questions about the information you are getting.
+To get a better understanding of the information you are receiving, ask questions.
 A sentence may contain several deletions.
-Which one you ask a question about, depends on the response you want to get.
+Ask questions about context and activities.
 If you don’t get the response you want, ask another question or another type of question.

 To get more information about someone’s experience, a simple question to ask yourself is “What is being deleted here?”.
 Questioning what is being deleted can help expand someone’s communication, memory and experience of reality in ways that helps them deal with it more effectively.